Length: 3.20 Miles View map

-Hikers on the Coyote Trail may come across a den of coyotes with the pups playing nearby or hear a songbird scolding them to get away from its nest in the sumac patches.
-A covey of northern bobwhite quail may be seen as they scatter away or an owl might be heard in the evening.
-To the west of the trail, elk may be viewed in the distance.
-Just off the trail is a backpack camping area where hikers may experience the howl of a coyote or the bugle of an elk in the twilight hours.
-This trail shares a section with Drover’s Trail.
+Hikers on Coyote Trail may come across a den of coyotes with the pups playing nearby or hear a songbird scolding them to get away from its nest in the sumac patches.
+A covey of northern bobwhite quail may be seen as they scatter or an owl might be heard in the evenings.
+A backpack camping area is just off the trail, where overnight campers may experience the howl of a coyote in the twilight hours.
+The trail shares a section with Drover’s Trail.
 White connector 1 links this trail to Gayfeather Trail.

 |Length||Estimated Hiking Time||Type||Blazes||Trailhead|

 |3.20 miles||1 hour, 40 minutes||Loop||Blue||At the day-use area near the campground located .80 miles north of the nature center on NW 150th Lane then .20 miles west past the campground and picnic area|